 While I don’t usually get bogged down with the relative importance of individual tags and HTML elements as ranking factors (opting instead to just market websites properly, generating SEO signals as a by-product) I have to say I’ve been fascinated with the experiments people have done to see exactly how valuable a ‘nofollow’ link actually is.
 The conclusion I’ve come to is that they add nothing from a keyword-specific perspective, but they do count towards a general kind of overall authority.
 It’s just logical that any link to your site—’nofollow’ or not—is still an indication that somebody feels your content is valuable, even if it’s not relevant.

 The idea that someone can help you in search results just by mentioning your brand name without linking to you is just an extension of that same theory.
 The beauty is that it takes the pressure of businesses to go on crazed link-building crusades and allows them to simply market themselves with little or no SEO agenda, but still get the SEO benefits.

-The term that resonated with me the most in the patent was ‘implied links’.
+The term that resonated with me the most in the patent was ‘implied links‘.
 Not actual links, but ‘implied’.
-Since the first blogs I wrote here, I’ve been banging the drum for honest, transparent, valuable marketing aimed at the audience rather than search engines.
+Since the first blogs I wrote here, I’ve been banging the drum for honest, transparent, valuable marketing aimed at the audience rather than the search engines.
 Everything discussed here just backs that up; except this time there is enough evidence to elevate that sentiment from theory to fact.

 Assuming you’re already using honest, transparent techniques to target valuable content at relevant market segments, your strategy doesn’t need to change.
 However, your perspective should.
-The key to success moving forward will be understanding the goals of semantic technology and the concept of the ‘entity’ in search.
-Only when you look through the same lens as Google can you expect to see the world in the same way.
+The key to success moving forward will be understanding the goals of semantic technology and the concept of the ‘entity‘ in search.
+Only when you look through the same lens as Google can you expect to see the web in the same way.